 Preterm delivery, or delivering before 37 weeks of pregnancy, is linked to serious health problems for babies, including bleeding in the brain, breathing issues, and even death.
 A major risk factor for preterm delivery is having delivered a baby before 37 weeks in a previous pregnancy.
-Other risk factors during pregnancy include age, weight, race, having a shortened cervix, and being pregnant with more than one baby.
+Other risk factors during pregnancy include age, weight, race/ethnicity, having a shortened cervix, and being pregnant with more than one baby.

-"For pregnant people who are not at increased risk for delivering early and have no signs or symptoms of BV, the evidence tells us that BV screening does not help prevent preterm delivery," says Task Force member Chien-Wen Tseng, M.D., M.P.H., M.S.E.E.
-"Based on the evidence, we do not recommend screening these people for BV."
+"We looked at whether BV screening can help prevent preterm deliveries so that more babies are born healthy," says Task Force member Chien-Wen Tseng, M.D., M.P.H., M.S.E.E.
+"We do not recommend BV screening in pregnant people who are not at increased risk for delivering their babies early because the evidence shows it does not prevent preterm delivery."